Becoming a landlord for the first time can be scary, as it is a big responsibility to take on.

 Determine what type of tenant you want to target

 There are lots of different tenants you could target including students, families or professionals.
-So, you may want to think carefully about the type of tenant and property you would like to get before you proceed with your application.
+So, you may want to think carefully about the type of tenant and property you would like to get before you proceed with your mortgage application.

 Think about getting a letting agent

 Having a rental property can be a lot of work, particularly if you have another full-time job on the side.
-It’s therefore worth considering employing a letting agent who can help you with marketing and maintaining the property and assist with collecting rental payments.
+It’s therefore worth considering employing a letting agent who can help you with maintaining the property and assist with collecting rental payments.

-Getting a letting agent can really help you save some valuable time and may even enhance the service your tenants receive.
+Getting a letting agent can help you save some valuable time and may even enhance the service your tenants receive.

 Pricing

-You want to make sure that you’re getting a positive return on your investment, so you need to ensure you’re charging tenants enough rent to cover your costs and more on top to make a profit.
+You want to make sure that you’re getting a positive return on your investment, so you need to ensure you’re charging tenants enough rent to cover your costs and more to make a profit.

 Inventory